StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 ## Subview

-A subview is a topology filter that zooms in on a subset of the topology in StackState - this could be a specific component or relation, a group of elements or all elements associated with a problem.
-Different to views, subviews are a dynamic tool used for investigation and, as such, they cannot be saved.
+A subview zooms in on a subset of the topology in StackState - this could be a specific component or relation, a group of elements or all elements associated with a problem.
+Different to views, subviews are a dynamic tool that can be used for investigation.
 There are two types of subview in StackState:

-* **[Problem subviews](/use/problem-analysis/problem_investigation.md#problem-subview)** - zoom in on the components related to the root cause and contributing causes of a problem identified in the StackState topology.
+* **[Problem subviews](/use/problem-analysis/problem_investigation.md#problem-subview)** zoom in on the components related to the root cause and contributing causes of a problem that has been identified in the StackState topology.
-* **Selection subviews** - zoom in on a specific component or relation allowing you to investigate the element across all perspectives.
+* **Selection subviews** zoom in on a specific component or relation allowing you to easily investigate the element across all perspectives.

 To open a subview, select a component, relation or problem in the StackState UI and then click **INVESTIGATE IN SUBVIEW** in the right panel details tab.
-The view filters will be updated to zoom in on the selected element or problem and the **View summary** tab in the right panel will be replaced by a **Subview summary** tab.
-You can also open a selection subview for a component from the [Actions](/use/stackstate-ui/perspectives/topology-perspective.md#actions) list in the component context menu or right panel details tab.
+The view filters will be updated to focus on the selected element or problem and the **View summary** tab in the right panel will be replaced by a **Subview summary** tab.
+Alternatively, you can use the [Actions](/use/stackstate-ui/perspectives/topology-perspective.md#actions) list in the component context menu or right panel details tab to open a selection subview for a component.

-Within a subview, you have access to all perspectives containing data specific to the component, relation or problem.
-You can share the subview with other StackState users, including any modifications you have made, as a link.
+Within a subview you have access to all perspectives containing data specific to the component, relation or problem.
+You can share the subview, including any modifications you have made to it, with other StackState users as a link.

 To exit a subview, click the view name in the top bar of the StackState UI.